-Cash provided by operating activities during the six months ended June 30, 2021 was \$263 million, an increase of \$99 million as compared to \$164 million during the six months ended June 30, 2020.
-This increase was driven primarily by the higher cash collections in the current period, offset by changes in working capital including a build in inventory during the current period to meet recovered demand.
+The increase in cash provided by operating activities was driven primarily by the higher cash receipts in the current period as a result of higher sales, offset by changes in working capital including a build-up in inventory during the current period to meet recovered demand.

-For the six months ended June 30, 2021, on a constant currency basis, the number of days of sales outstanding in accounts receivable increased by 2 day to 56 days as compared to 54 days at December 31, 2020.
-On a constant currency basis, the number of days of sales in inventory increased by 11 days to 113 days at June 30, 2021 as compared to 102 days at December 31, 2020.
-The Company calculates "constant currency basis" by removing the impact of foreign currency translation, which is calculated by comparing current-period sales, accounts receivables, and inventory to prior-period sales, accounts receivable, and inventory, with both periods converted to the U.S. dollar rate at local currency foreign exchange rates for each month of the prior period.
+At September 30, 2021, the number of days of sales outstanding in accounts receivable after adjusting for the impact of foreign currency translation increased by 8 days to 62 days as compared to 54 days at December 31, 2020.
+The number of days of sales in inventory increased by 8 days to 110 days at September 30, 2021 as compared to 102 days at December 31, 2020.
+The Company removes the impact of foreign currency translation in these ratios by comparing current-period sales, accounts receivables, and inventory to prior-period sales, accounts receivable, and inventory, with both periods converted to the U.S. dollar rate at local currency foreign exchange rates for each month of the prior period.

-Cash used in investing activities during the first six months of 2021 included net cash paid for acquisitions of \$241 million and capital expenditures of \$66 million, offset by the receipt of \$27 million in net cash from the sale of a non-core business.
+Cash used in investing activities during the first nine months of 2021 included net cash paid for acquisitions of \$248 million and capital expenditures of \$101 million, offset by the receipt of \$27 million in net cash from the sale of a non-core business.
 The Company expects critical capital expenditures to be in the range of approximately \$150 million to \$170 million for the full year 2021.